 When one of Scotland’s most prolific chefs offers you some recommendations on where to eat in Scotland, it’s time to sit up and pay attention!

-Tom’s ‘from nature to plate’ philosophy also underpins the values and the culinary flair at two further restaurants in the capital.
-The award-winning Dominic Jack Castle Terrace Restaurant sitting below the historic castle, is renowned for its fine dining experience.
-The Scran & Scallie, Edinburgh’s leading gastropub, offers relaxed dining with amazing Scottish ‘scran’ and a range of traditional and artisan beers, in a cosy setting that’s perfect for the whole family.
+Tom’s ‘from nature to plate’ philosophy also underpins the values and the culinary flair at three further restaurants in and around the capital.
+The Scran & Scallie, Edinburgh’s leading gastropub, offers relaxed dining with amazing Scottish ‘scran’ and excellent beers, in a cosy setting that’s perfect for the whole family.
 Welcoming bistro, Southside Scran (temporarily closed), offers amazing dishes and outstanding service in stylish Stockbridge and the Bonnie Badger in Gullane is a five-star restaurant and pub with rooms, serving exquisite food in smart surroundings.

 Tom has become a distinctive face on popular TV programmes such as BBC TV’s Saturday Kitchen, MasterChef and Great British Menu and he has written four excellent books, showcasing some fantastic recipes for home cooking.

 So, where does one of Scotland’s top chefs choose to eat, when he’s not creating culinary masterpieces?
 Here’s what Tom had to say when we caught up with him recently: